vedph/gve-doc/model/diplomatic.md

 This implies that:

-- _base text_ can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
+- **base text** can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
 Characters follow each other on the same line, until the next line starts.
 Of course, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
 Anyway, these are occasional departures which can be implemented by overriding the default logic.
-- _added text_ instead is placed and sized freely, reflecting its appearance on the carrier.
+- **added text** instead is placed and sized freely, reflecting its appearance on the carrier.

-As for _hints_, these can be text, freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
+As for **hints**, these can be text, freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
 So, their appearance is totally unpredictable, as in theory everything could be drawn on a sheet.
 This is why in the original approach the diplomatic metadata of an operation includes an SVG code fragment, which represents the visual appearance of its hint.

 So, we could never be able to predict all the shapes of all the hints found on a sheet, especially when crossing project borders (which is implied by the generic vocation of this system).
 This implies that our model must be open and capable of representing any drawings.

-Nonetheless, it is also true that, especially within a single project's borders, hints can be easily grouped into repeatedly used types.
+Nonetheless, it is also true that, especially within a single project's borders, hints can be easily grouped into repeatedly used **types**.
 Many of them also have a nearly universal use, like the line on top of a word, meaning its deletion.

 So, even if each line drawn on the sheet is unique, and corresponds to a unique act happened in time, it can easily be traced back to a single pattern: the symbol for a line.
 This is an abstraction, but the departures from its ideal appearance can be easily discarded as irrelevant, just like when listening to a speech we discard allophonic variants and identify the immaterial phonemes behind these surface expressions.

 Sure, to provide more details, we could multiply these symbols: for instance, we could have one type for the horizontal line (`—`); another for the diagonal line raising from left to right (`/`); and yet another one for the diagonal line lowering from to left to right (`\`).
 The level of detail depends only on the project's nature and purposes.

+Anyway, whatever our choice, in the end we could always define a sort of **catalog of signs** representing hint types, like "horizontal line", "diagonal line up", "diagonal line down", "cross", etc. These would all be abstract types, discarding the single details of each specific stroke drawn on the paper; but they would capture their essential nature, dropping accidental features, while preserving all the different types required by our model.

+Thus, the first ingredient for our visualization would be a catalog of hints, each with its own appearance and a set of metadata.
+Most of these metadata concur to define the behavior of each hint with reference to its rendition, like sizing, positioning, rotation, scale, etc.

+Among them, one also connects the hint to its entrance **animation** in the visualization stage.
+As already remarked, animation here is not just a fancy feature, but it is crucial for the semantics of a visualization which fully embraces the flux of time.
+So, in it we want each hint to progressively unveil itself, rather than abruptly appearing: this fits the continuous flow of changes occurring along time, and usually mimicks the act of drawing for that hint.
+For instance, a diagonal line can enter via a "wipe-right" animation, which mimicks the effect of drawing it from left to right with a pen on paper.

+Here too, we can leverage the same approach for an even more efficient representation: rather than providing a specific animation for each hint instance, we can reuse animations just like we reuse hints.
+So, the hints catalog stays side by side with an animations catalog, and each hint just reuses an animation from it, except when the hint's structure is so peculiar that it requires its own.